aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/projects/index.md

 After clicking any row on test run view, user is directed to view generic information about tests is shown.
 By selecting the name of test (presented either as green/success or red/failure) the test steps will be shown.
 The device run view presents all main information about the run.
-This is also the place where user is able to download eg. logs and videos of the run.
+This is also the place where user is able to download for example logs and videos of the run.
 The test steps and errors tabs can be enlarged to full screen making it easier to debug test steps and errors.

 ![]({{site.github.url}}/assets/user-manuals/projects_test_steps.png)